-This is another one of my husband’s recipes that he’s gifted me with, he learned it at a cooking class in Santa Fe, New Mexico.
-I brought this to a dinner party a few weeks ago and it was a big hit.
-It’s light and fresh with subtle smokey undertones.
-While great on it’s own as a nice salad, it is great as an appetizer served with tortilla chips.
-It would also be great served in mini shot glasses at a party.Print
+This smoked shrimp salad is another one of my husband’s — aka, the duck hunter’s — recipes that he’s gifted me with.
+He learned it while attending a cooking class in Santa Fe, New Mexico.
+When I brought this to a dinner party a few weeks ago, and it was a big hit!
+It’s a fresh and light seafood dish with just the right amount of subtle smokey undertones.

 - 1 medium yellow onion, chopped

 - Juice of one lime, plus zest